saturncloud/examples/examples/tensorflow-multigpu/README.md

 # TensorFlow
 ## Note: This example only runs on Pro and Enterprise

-This resource gives you a starting example for running TensorFlow training tasks on GPU inside Saturn Cloud.
+This resource gives you example for running TensorFlow training tasks on multiple GPU inside Saturn Cloud.

 [multi-gpu-tensorflow](multi-gpu-tensorflow.ipynb) train your model with TensorFlow on multiple GPUs.